adityalahiri/adityalahiri.github.io/TIL.md

 * If stuck between too many little fixes, just start all over again!
 Far more efficient.
 * Discovered Google's [diff_match_patch](https://github.com/google/diff-match-patch) to find diff, match and patch (:P) text.
 * Appreciating the need to write quality generalised tests for modules!
-Avoid hard coding as much as you can.
+Avoid hard coding as much as you

-## 9/4/20

-* To get to end of line in VI, command mode then $
-* PDFs can be opened in Jupyter Lab!
-* Discovered [this](https://explosion.ai/demos/displacy) cool application of what we learned in Compilers course !